-- A. Whenever a subdivision of land including platting for manufactured home parks and other developments on one-lot plats is located on flood prone land identified on a Flood Insurance Rate Map(s) (F.I.R.M.) prepared by the Federal Emergency Management Agency, the following requirements shall apply: (See City Floodplain Management Regulations.
-See Section 5-101R for minimum pad elevations.)
+A. Whenever a subdivision of land including platting for manufactured home parks and other developments on one-lot plats is located on flood prone land identified on a Flood Insurance Rate Map(s) (F.I.R.M.) prepared by the Federal Emergency Management Agency, the following shall: (See page A-25 of the City Zoning Regulation for Appendix containing City Floodplain Regulations.
+See Section 5-101R of the City Floodplain Regulations for minimum pad elevations.)

 1. Show on the preliminary and final plats the boundary lines and elevations for both floodway, if any, and 100-year flood level; and 2.
 Assure that (a) all such subdivisions are consistent with the need to minimize flood damage, (b) all public utilities and facilities, such as sewer, water, gas and electrical systems are located, elevated and constructed to minimize or eliminate flood damage, and adequate drainage is provided so as to reduce exposure to flood hazards.